rloutlaw/JavaSDKDocs/outlawSDKDocs/concepts.md

 ## Builders, not constructors

-You don't need to call constructors to work with the management API as it uses a Builder pattern with a fluent interface to create objects for you to use.
+You do not call constructors to work with the management API.
+Use the fluent interface to build the API objects for your code.
 For example, the entry-point Azure object:

 ```java
 Azure azure = Azure